Driving ISV success: CyberHound and Hewlett Packard Enterprise

 CyberHound was invited to participate in HPE’s Discover conference in 2019 and in 2020.
 The company also participated in the Aruba Atmosphere Asia in 2019 and the global virtual event in 2020.

-Added to this was the HPE OEM and Intel technology summit in Malaysia 2019 and various other local and international in-person and Virtual events.
+Added to this was the HPE OEM and Intel technology summit in Malaysia 2019 and various other local and international in-person and virtual events.

-“It's quite a competitive market,” Fison explains.
+“It's quite a competitive market,” Fison explained.
 “So, anything that gives us an advantage, be that from the technology that we use to deliver this to customers, which we rely on HPE entirely for, to any marketing benefits we can gain, those really, really do count.
 They result in us being able to increase our business quite significantly.

 “Being based here in Australia, the partnership with HPE has been really beneficial.
 We've been able to sell our service into different parts of the world, in the US, Europe and Asia Pacific.
 We have had a lot of success, because customers can just procure, or we can organize for them exactly the same server platforms and they get consistency of service.”